tecnobabble/nessus_win_cred_test/README.md

 * This should be run with administrative privileges in the x64 Powershell console/construct.
 * The [PowerShell Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1) may have to be changed to allow the script to run
 * No changes are made to the target system.
 Review the output and manually make any changes required.
 * This script MUST BE EDITED to provide the usernames of the account(s) authorized to run the Nessus check.
 * This script may not identify all issues that prevent successful credentialed scans, but highlights the most common ones.
 If you have suggestions for additional checks, please log an issue.
+* This script may identify settings that do not need to be adjusted due to other system configurations.
+Where known, these details are called out in the notes of the check; please review them carefully.

 ## Included Checks
 * Local Admin User/Group Requirements